 By Johan Hellman, VP Carrier Management, nShift

-However, the EDI data transfer was limiting shippers to only using few carriers, and any change came with a significant internal IT cost.
-Moreover, track and trace data, i.e. status events sent from the carrier, was usually not implemented leaving the shipper completely blind once the goods had left the warehouse.
+Bigger shippers would often choose to generate these EDI messages directly from their own back-end systems.
+As a result, they became limited to using only a few carriers, and any change came with a significant internal IT cost.
+The shipper would also have to generate a shipping label that could be accepted by the carrier, even if it often didn’t fully meet the carrier’s specifications.
+So called track and trace data, i.e. status events sent back from the carrier, was usually not implemented leaving the shipper completely blind once the goods had left the warehouse.
 The result of the direct EDI approach was a very rigid system hindering both the carrier and the shipper from developing and improving the delivery process.

 The alterative to direct EDIs was to use one of the emerging companies providing what is now called Delivery Management or Multicarrier Parcel Management solutions.
 These products were at the time essentially EDI engines combined with a validation framework used to safeguard the quality of the data sent to carriers and a label generator.
 Such solutions were developed with support from, and in close cooperation with carries and they allowed also smaller shippers to start making electronic bookings and helped all shippers to generate correct EDIs and compliant labels.